getkuby/kuby-memcached/README.md

 ### Dalli

-You can also use the [Dalli gem](https://github.com/petergoldstein/dalli) directly:
+You can also use a memcached client like the [Dalli gem](https://github.com/petergoldstein/dalli) directly:

 ```ruby
 require 'dalli'